-5.1 Operation in the ETS3
+5.2 Operation as an IP data interface in the ETS3

-Via an IP data network and a KNX/IP interface, a direct connection can be established from a PC or other data processing devices in the networks (e.g. visualisations) to the KNX/EIB.
+Via an IP data network and a KNX/IP router, a direct connection can be established from a PC or other data processing devices in the networks (e.g. visualisations) to the KNX/EIB.
 Thus, access to the bus is possible from every point in the IP data network.

-The ETS3 and ETS4 facilitate the configuration of KNX/EIB installations via the existing IP data network and use the KNX/IP interface such as a conventional serial RS232 or USB data interface to communicate with the bus.
-This also includes downloading from bus devices or the function of the group monitor or the bus monitor.
+The ETS3 and ETS4 facilitate the configuration of KNX/EIB installations via the existing IP data network and use the KNX/IP router such as a conventional serial RS232 or USB data interface to communicate with the bus.
+This also includes downloading from bus devices or the function of the group monitor (no support of the bus monitor mode).